JaviSandoval94/Solar-Energy-Calculator/README.md

 ![solar_panel.png](Images/solar_panel.png)

 ## Background
 Traditional electricity relies heavily on fossil fuels such as coal and natural gas.
 Not only are these resources bad for the environment, but they are also limited.
 Photovoltaic (PV) Systems have become popular alternatives to conventional domestic energy consumption in Mexico City in recent years.
 However, the process of adopting such systems often implies elevated capital costs and dealing with technical terms which are not familiar to most energy consumers.
 As a result, their penetration in the market has been rather slow.
-According to Inegi statistics:  99% of the inhabited homes in Mexico have electricity; of these, just 0.25% use solar energy as an alternative source, either exclusively, or in a bidirectional/hybrid system (solar and public electricity combined).
-House photovoltaic systems seemingly have a massive opportunity in the market, however, the use of this technology is very expensive.
+According to INEGI statistics:  99% of the inhabited homes in Mexico have electricity; of these, just 0.25% use solar energy as an alternative source, either exclusively, or in a bidirectional/hybrid system (solar and public electricity combined).
+House photovoltaic systems seemingly have a massive opportunity in the market; however, the use of this technology is very expensive.
 The possibility of decreasing monthly electricity fees will only be feasible and justifiable if the consumption is high enough to recover the initial investment within a reasonable period of time.
 There are existing tools for determining the savings of using domestic photovoltaic systems; however, they are not available for Mexico.
 In this project, we will use Machine Learning to model the specific production possibilities for each region in the Mexico City Metropolitan Area to allow the users to evaluate if this investment is appropriate for them.
 <br>
-The final project is deployed at: https://javi-sandoval94-solar-energy.herokuapp.com/
+The final project is deployed [here](https://javi-sandoval94-solar-energy.herokuapp.com/).
 <br>
 ![solar_inforgraphic.png](Images/solar_infographic.png)